Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

 ## Note:

-- Always ensure your AWS EC2 instance is properly secured with the necessary firewall rules and access controls.
+- Always ensure your instance is properly secured with the necessary firewall rules and access controls.
-- The EC2 instance should be monitored for security and performance, especially when hosting Jenkins for production workloads.
+- The instance should be monitored for security and performance, especially when hosting Jenkins for production workloads.